Nonaxce/Another-Go-Fish-/README.md

 # Another-Go-Fish-
-Go Fish built with Node and websockets
+Go Fish built with Node and socket.io